wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==

+= 1.8.1 =
+Upgrade if you want partial support for China and Italy for the product search widget.

 = 1.8 =
 Upgrade to this release to add support for image links, and downloading of cover images to the Wordpress media library.